faiz625/Capstone-2023/README.md

             cap.release()
     cv2.destroyAllWindows()

 After you run it, you should see a window pop up with a video feed from your webcam.
-It'll start recognizing your face and drawing rectangles around your eyes.
-If it detects your eyes, it'll try to find your pupils and draw circles around them.
+It'll start detecting your left and right irises and display the coordinates of both.

-Exit: To stop the script, press 'q' on the window that popped up
+To stop the script, press 'q' on the window that popped up.